Skip to content

 Create Table and Database

-We will continue from where we left of in the last chapter.
+We will continue from where we left off in the last chapter.

 This is the code we had to create the database and table, nothing new here: